-Triceps make up two-thirds of your upper arm, therefore it makes perfect sense that the bigger and more defined these babies are, the more massive your arms will look.
+Triceps make up two-thirds of your upper arm, therefore it makes sense that the bigger and more defined they are, the more massive your arms will look.
 The triceps are used in every pushing, pulling and lifting movement as well as the extension of the elbow and rotation of the forearm.
 Because of their larger size and their importance in just about every movement of the arm, you need to work tri’s longer and harder than biceps.
 Hit triceps twice a week using 3-4 exercises of 3-4 sets of 8-12 repetitions.

 Triceps extensions: Start this exercise by holding a lat machine bar with your hands 2-8 inches apart.
 Now press downwards from your chin until your arms are straight (just barely locking out the elbow).
 Return and repeat.
 Most bodybuilders keep their elbows tucked in at their sides during this movement.
 This exercise can also be performed with a rope instead of a straight bar or lat machine bar.

-Bent-over triceps kick backs: Don’t be surprised if, upon examination, you find that one of your triceps is bigger or stronger than the other, this is common and this exercise will help build strength and symmetry in both arms.
+Bent-over triceps kick backs: Don’t be surprised if, upon examination, you find that one of your triceps is bigger or stronger than the other, this is common, and this exercise will help build strength and symmetry in both arms.
 Hold a dumbbell in one hand and hold on to a rack or bench with the other hand.
 Raise and lower (kick back) the dumbbell at an even rate, keeping the upper arm in line with your torso and parallel to the floor.
 Keep your upper arm tight against your waist throughout.

 Lying triceps extensions or “skull crushers”: Lie on your back on a flat bench and hold a barbell or E Z curl bar at arms length above you.
 Lower it slowly to the forehead and raise the bar again to arm’s length.
-This is a more advanced exercise and you may have to wait until your tri’s are ready for this one.
+This is a more advanced exercise, and you may have to wait until your tri’s are ready for this one.